mcpjungle/MCPJungle/README.md

 **Limitations** 🚧
 1. Currently, you cannot update an existing tool group.
 You must delete the group and create a new one with the modified configuration file.
-2. In `production` mode, currently only an admin can create a Tool Group.
+2. In `enterprise` mode, currently only an admin can create a Tool Group.
 We're working on allowing standard Users to create their own groups as well.

 ## Authentication
 MCPJungle currently supports authentication if your Streamable HTTP MCP Server accepts static tokens for auth.